chebpy/chebpy/README.rst

-What's happened here is that we've instantiated a numerical representation of the identity function on the interval ``[0,10]`` and assigned this to a computer variable called ``x``.
-This representation has length 2, meaning that it consists of two degrees of freedom (as you would expect of a linear function).
+What's happened here is we've instantiated a numerical representation of the identity function on the interval ``[0,10]`` and assigned this to a computer variable ``x``.
+This particular representation has length 2, meaning that it is a degree one polynomial defined via two degrees of (i.e. a linear function).

-Arbitrary functions of the variable ``x`` can now be defined.
-For instance, here is a function ``f`` that oscillates with two modal frequencies.
+Arbitrary functions of the variable ``x`` can now be computed.
+For instance here is the specification of a function ``f`` that oscillates with two modes.

 .. code:: python